kyotakuboki/go-chess-strength-estimation/readme.md

 Selection criteria follow the paper (e.g., minimum plies, valid terminations, both players in the same rank/rating group).
 Place raw downloads under the respective game directory before Step 1.

+### Pre-split data included in this repository
+This repository includes the pre-split data (Go / Chess training/, candidating/, testing/, testing_by_player) actually used in this experiment.

+If you wish to use this data, skip Usage → Step 1 (Select Game Records) and proceed to the next step.

 ---